-Wockhardt UK Ltd., an established generic pharmaceutical company, manufactures Hyalase.
+Hyalase is manufactured by Wockhardt UK Ltd., an established generic pharmaceutical company.
 Through the conception of high-quality pharmaceuticals and biotechnologies, Wockhardt works to create a healthier world for each individual patient.

 What is it used for?

 Hyalase contains hyaluronidase, an enzyme that is naturally produced in the body.
-This compound catalyses the breakdown of hyaluronan, a part of the extracellular matrix that supports the cells.
-With this, hyaluronidase works to increase the permeability of different tissues.
+This compound catalyses the breakdown of hyaluronan, a part of the extracellular matrix that supports skin cells, and works to increase the permeability of different tissues.

 Because Hyalase injections are medical procedures, a registered medical practitioner must perform them.
-This will reduce the likelihood of unwanted side effects and ensure patient safety.
-Please note that the usual dose for Hyalase is 1500IU.
+This reduces the likelihood of unwanted side effects and ensures patient safety.
+Please note that the usual dose of Hyalase is 1500IU.

-For subcutaneous infusion, 1500IU of Hyalase is to be dissolved in 1mL of water or saline prior to use.
+For subcutaneous infusion, 1500IU of Hyalase must be dissolved in 1mL of water or saline prior to use.
 It may be injected into the skin prior to infusion, or injected into the tubing of the infusion set at the beginning of the procedure.

-For subcutaneous or intramuscular injections, 1500IU of Hyalase should be dissolved directly into the solution to be injected.
+For subcutaneous or intramuscular injection, 1500IU of Hyalase should be dissolved directly into the solution to be injected.

-For extravasation and to treat haematomas, 1500IU of Hyalase should be suspended in 1mL of water or saline.
+For extravasation and to treat hematomas, 1500IU of Hyalase should be suspended in 1mL of water or saline.